BenIsenstein/pgonrails/README.md

 The other strategy which enables smooth local development inside Docker, is mounting the entire `site` directory as a volume inside the dev container (`volumes: - ./site:/app`).
 This exposes the codebase from your local filesystem inside the container, where the dev server can pick up any changes and deliver that hot-reload experience we all love.

+## No mail server yet, no problem

+By default, mailing is disabled.
+Once a user signs up with their email and password, their email is "auto-confirmed" by the auth server and they are signed in.

 ## Setup mailing fast

 The auth server requires an SMTP server to send transactional emails.
 In my experience, the quickest way to get up and running in both **local** and **non-production cloud** environments, is through a gmail account with an app password.